 Saskatoon-area farmers, like Farm One Forty, which employs holistic animal husbandry practices, supply several independent restaurants in the city.
 The city is home to a booming SPIN (small plot intensive) farming industry, which means the produce at many eateries only travels a few kilometers to your plate.

 We can’t get enough perogies in Saskatoon and you if you haven’t before, you must try these addictive potato-filled dumplings!
-Saskatoon boasts the world’s only perogy drive-thru, Baba’s Homestyle Perogies.
-For a refined way to try the Ukrainian staple, the chefs at Shift Restaurant in the Remai Modern serve up pillowy pockets of perogy perfection while you gaze at the river views.
+Saskatoon boasts the world’s only pierogi drive-thru, Baba’s Homestyle Perogies.
+For a refined way to try the Ukrainian staple, the chefs at Shift Restaurant in the Remai Modern serve up pillowy pockets of pierogi perfection while you gaze at the river views.
 Don’t forget about dessert!
-You can also have a saskatoon berry dessert perogy at the city’s iconic Berry Barn.
+You can also have a saskatoon berry dessert pierogi at the city’s iconic Berry Barn.

 Take a leisurely trip to the south end Exhibition neighbourhood where you will find Hearth Restaurant.
 In true prairie fashion, the menu changes often with many delightful surprises both foraged and cultivated.